Britain to consider new tax mechanism for online sales

 LONDON, March 13 (Reuters) - The British government will consult on a new mechanism for collecting value-added-tax (VAT) for online sales to ensure that the tax paid by consumers reaches the Treasury, finance minister Philip Hammond said during his spring statement to parliament.

-Hammond said on Tuesday the government would launch a“call for evidence” on how online platforms can assist users to pay“the right amount of tax”.
+Hammond said on Tuesday the government would launch a “call for evidence” on how online platforms can assist users to pay “the right amount of tax”.

 He also said he was still looking at the level of tax paid by the major internet companies.